oisdk/site/drafts/stern-brocot.markdown

-For "real" applications, of course, these numbers are offensively inefficient, in terms of both space and time (although stick around til the end for some fun uses of this type in Haskell which are).
+For "real" applications, of course, these numbers are offensively inefficient, in terms of both space and time (although stick around til the end for some fun uses of this type in Haskell which are almost efficient).
 But that's not what I'm after here: I'm looking for a type which best describes the essence of the natural numbers, and that can be used to prove and think about them.